21eleven/workstack/README.md

 # workstack

-Time Journaling Software
+time journaling software

-Visualize Categories of your time like so
+visualize categories of your time like so
 ![stack graph](.github/graph.png)